isaacbuz/connectShphere/ARCHITECTURE_UPGRADE.md

 ## Conclusion

-This architectural upgrade transforms ConnectSphere into a state-of-the-art AI-powered social platform with autonomous agents handling content moderation, personalization, and governance.
+This architectural upgrade transforms Starling.ai into a state-of-the-art AI-powered social platform with autonomous agents handling content moderation, personalization, and governance.
 The implementation leverages cutting-edge frameworks like LangChain, AutoGen, and CrewAI, while maintaining decentralization and user privacy.